wachaon/wes/docs/README.en.md

 ```

-The *REPL* accepts script input until you enter two blank lines.
-You can also check the execution of the sample script in *README.md* with *REPL* .
+The *REP* accepts script input until you enter two blank lines.
+You can also check the execution of the sample script in *README.md* with *REP* .

 ## Command line options